m-2020-yangchangrong/ESG-mispricing/README.md

 [Xiaoqun Liu](https://github.com/LiuFinance) (Hainan University), [Changrong Yang](https://github.com/m-2020-yangchangrong) (Hainan University), and [Youcong Chao](https://) (North China Institute of Aerospace Engineering)

+`Abstract` : We examine the mispricing of ESG in the Chinese stock market.
+Our model features the link of investors heterogeneity to the persistence of the overnight and intraday components of returns.
+The empirical results present that ESG score has a negative effect on the expected stock overnight returns in Fama-MacBeth regression.
+Consistently, given that the biggest market capitalization and the least illiquidity subsamples, the trading strategies by going long (short) the top (bottom) ESG quintile would yield negative profits.
+These conclusions parallel Pástor et al. (2021a) who provide evidence of green stocks have lower expected returns because ESG investors value sustainability.

+`Keywords`: ESG mispricing; Overnight return; Trading strategy; Fama-MacBeth regression

-The latest version of this code can be found at [https://github.com/m-2020-yangchangrong/ESG-mispricing](https://github.com/m-2020-yangchangrong/ESG-mispricing).
+The latest version of this code can be found at [https://github.com/LiuFinance/ESG_mispricing](https://github.com/LiuFinance/ESG_mispricing).

 *Note*: this document is written in Github Flavored Markdown.
 It can be read by any text editor, but is best viewed with a GFM viewer.